CmdrZin/chips_avr_examples/README.md

 chips_avr_examples
 ==================

-These are projects that use the chip_avr_asm_lib modules.
+These are projects that use the chip_avr_asm_lib and 'C' modules.

 |        Name         | Description                                                |
 |---------------------|------------------------------------------------------------|